JJChiDguez/JJChiDguez.github.io/docs/notes/csidh.md

 filename: notes/csidh.md
 ---

-# B-SIDH, the twist-agnostic SIDH protocol
+# CSIDH, the Commutative SIDH protocol

 Go to the [Previous page](../notes.md)
 In 2018, Castryck, Lange, Martindale, Panny, and Renes proposed the CSIDH protocol [&#x5b;1&#x5d;](#CLMPR18), which can be viewed as a reinterpretation of Couveignes [&#x5b;3&#x5d;](#CouveignesXX) and Rostovtsev-Stolbunov [&#x5b;2](#BDLS20), [1&#x5d;](#ACDRH20) schemes but this time using supersingular curves defined over a prime field.